autisticvegan/practice/my-website/docs/Amazon stories/important ones/Customer Obsession.md

 - used by almost half of population throughout a month
 - value from the exploratory aspect as well as the incident aspect
 - cannot really measure cognitive load, but can measure user happiness
+- Think about the different perspectives of incident triage vs service exploration

 ### Reflection:
 - What could be improved?
 Reaching out to maintainers of OS libraries (to uncover issues earlier)